curl/curl/docs/cmdline-opts/MANPAGE.md

 # curl man page generator

-This is the curl man page generator.
+`managen` is the curl man page generator.
 It generates a single nroff man page output from the set of sources files in this directory.

 The `mainpage.idx` file lists all files that are rendered in that order to